Maaack/Godot-Game-Template/README.md

 ### Minimal

-Users that want a minimal set of features can try [Maaack's Menus Template](https://github.com/Maaack/Godot-Menus-Template) or other options from the [plugin suite](/addons/maaacks_game_template/docs/PluginSuite.md).
+Users that want a minimal set of features can try [Maaack's Minimal Game Template](https://github.com/Maaack/Godot-Minimal-Game-Template) or other options from the [plugin suite](/addons/maaacks_game_template/docs/PluginSuite.md).

 ## Installation